TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 Go back to the Vendor Portal to complete your product setup.

 ### Sales Information - Set Price:
 This is the price per period for the subscription term of the product.
-Revenue splits are explained in the Vendor Agreement (need link to it here).
+Revenue splits are explained in the Vendor Policy (https://tradingapp.store/pages/vendor-policy).

 ### Upload Software Here:
 Once your product is successfully integrated into our permissions system, take the product out of debug mode (see bool debug above), and export a protected ELD.
 If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
 This is what will be distributed to end-users at the time of purchase or free trial.